Which geodesic flows are left-handed ?: Main computation

-Now travel along~$\gamma$ starting from the leftmost point.
-By hypothesis~$\gamma$ is the leftmost orbit in the corresponding subsegment.
-Travel along~$\gamma$ and consider the points where it intersects the axis of the template.
-Then either $\gamma$ is always the leftmost orbit of each of the visited subsegments, in which case $\gamma$ comes back to its initial point after having visited at most once every subsegment, and in this case~$w$ is of the form~$a^ib^j$.
+Now travel along~$\gamma$ starting from the leftmost point and consider the points where it intersects the axis of the template.
+By the hypothesis that~$\gamma$ is the leftmost orbit in the corresponding subsegment, then either $\gamma$ is always the leftmost orbit of each of the visited subsegments, in which case $\gamma$ comes back to its initial point after having visited at most once every subsegment, and in this case~$w$ is of the form~$a^ib^j$.
 Or at some point~$\gamma$ stops being the leftmost orbit in the corresponding subsegment, which means that some arc comes from the right to pass over~$\gamma$ and sits just to the left of~$\gamma$ in the corresponding subsegment.
 This determines a place to cut~$\gamma$.
 Since the two arcs that intersect at that cut are in the same subinterval, they correspond to letters of~$w$ that are followed by the same number of letters of the same type.
-Therefore cutting at this place amounts to factor $w=a^{i_1}b^{j_1}\dots a_{i_n}b^{j_n}$ into $a^{i_k}b^{j_k}\dots a^{i_l}b^{j_l}$ and $a^{i_{l+1}}b^{j_{l+1}}\dots a^{i_{k-1}}b^{j_{k-1}}$.
+Therefore cutting at this place amounts to factor $w=a^{i_1}b^{j_1}\dots a^{i_n}b^{j_n}$ into $a^{i_k}b^{j_k}\dots a^{i_l}b^{j_l}$ and $a^{i_{l+1}}b^{j_{l+1}}\dots a^{i_{k-1}}b^{j_{k-1}}$.
 These two words still encode orbits of the template, so the cut is admissible.

 Now allow~$w$ to contain syllables of the form~$a^{p-1}b$ or~$ab^{q-1}$.
-We apply same strategy for finding an admissible cut works, except that we have to forget about the blocks of the form~$(a^{p-1}b)^k$ or~$(ab^{q-1})^k$.
+We apply the same strategy for finding an admissible cut works, except that we have to forget about the blocks of the form~$(a^{p-1}b)^k$ or~$(ab^{q-1})^k$.
 Namely, we follow the orbit~$\gamma$ encoded by~$w$ starting from its leftmost point, but we consider only the relative place of~$\gamma$ in the corresponding subsegments when we are visiting syllables of the form~$(a^{p-1}b)^k$ or~$(ab^{q-1})^k$.
 One still finds a cut.
 By our assumption, this cut takes place between two letters of~$\gamma$ not belonging to a syllable of the form~$(a^{p-1}b)^k$ or~$(ab^{q-1})^k$. \end{proof}